Year: Julian year

 The SI multiplier prefixes may be applied to it to form "ka", "Ma", etc.

+The scientific Julian year is not to be confused with a year in the Jullian calendar.
+The scientific Julian year is a multiple of the SI second; it is today "astronomical" only in the sense "used in astronomy", whilst true astronomical years are based on the movements of celestial bodies.

 Sidereal, tropical, and anomalistic years

 Each of these three years can be loosely called an astronomical year.

 The sidereal year is the time taken for the Earth to complete one revolution of its orbit, as measured against a fixed frame of reference (such as the fixed stars, Latin sidera, singular sidus).
 Its average duration is 365.256363004 days (365 d 6 h 9 min 9.76 s) (at the epoch J2000.0 = January 1, 2000, 12:00:00 TT).